DataDog/hiring-engineers/answers.md

 >![datadog email timestamp](./Monitoring-Data/datadog-time-stamp.png?raw=true "Datadog Email Timestamp")

-## COLLECTING APM Data
+## COLLECTING APM DATA

 In order to instrument the provided Flask app, I chose Python.

 ### Setting up Python

 To set it up, I first had to run `sudo apt-get install python-pip` so I would have access to other relevant downloads.
-Then, I followed along with the datadog docs about [tracing python](https://docs.datadoghq.com/tracing/setup/python/).
+Then, I followed along with the Datadog docs about [tracing Python](https://docs.datadoghq.com/tracing/setup/python/).

 This required a few simple pip installs: